 At Joybilee Farm we hatch both chicks and ducklings using two Hova-bator circulated air incubators – one for incubating the eggs and one for hatching the eggs.
 While most of the best practices that I’m sharing apply to hatching duck eggs in any small table-top incubator, some are specific to the Hova-bator forced air incubators.

 I’ve also used a school model incubator with a built in wet-bulb thermometer, and dial precision temperature control.
 While this model gave more control over temperature and humidity it was limited to 12 chicken eggs and was too small to adequately incubate large duck eggs.
-It was built for class room use, not home or hobby farm use.
-Built of hard plastic it was more expensive to purchase.
+It was built for classroom use, not home or hobby farm use.
+Built of hard plastic it is more expensive to purchase.
 The Hova-bator circulated air incubator is the best model for home or hobby farm use, where only a small number of chicks or ducklings are required each year.
 Projects that require a continuous hatch of chicks or ducklings should look beyond the available table top incubator models to a dedicated full size Sportsman incubator and hatcher.

 Incubating duck eggs in the Hova-bator incubator